bruno-ms/house-price-exploration/README.md

 # house-price-exploration
-Exploration of the kaggle House Price dataset and a failed atempt at creating a predictive model.
+Data exploration of the kaggle House Price dataset and a failed atempt at creating a predictive model.